LimePoint/opschain/docs/getting_started.md

 docker-compose up
 ```

 This will start the OpsChain server and its dependent services in separate Docker containers.
-For more information on these containers see the [Architecture Overview](reference/architecture.md).
+For more information on these containers see the [architecture overview](reference/architecture.md).

 _Note: Use a new terminal to run any CLI commands below._

-### Add the OpsChain Commands to the Path
+### Add the OpsChain commands to the path

 To add the OpsChain commands to the path run: